Lawn Care For Beginners (in 13 Easy Steps)

 A groundskeeper blows autumn leaves in Homewood Cemetery in Pittsburgh

 Keeping your grass well maintained requires a few lawn care tools.
+For beginner lawn care, the main cost of lawn maintenance is the equipment.
 A lawn mower and leaf rake are essential to have in your shed or garage.
-Other lawn care equipment to consider adding to your tool shed or garage:
+Here are a few other pieces of lawn care equipment to consider adding to your tool shed or garage:

 • Leaf blower vacuum: Sucks up leaves and collects them in an attached bag.
 Most leaf blower vacuums have a built-in mulcher.

 • Weed eater: Trims grass in areas your lawn mower can’t reach.
-Other names for this lawn care tool include a weed whacker, weed wacker, string trimmer, or strimmer.
+Other names for this lawn care tool include a weed whacker (or weed wacker), string trimmer, or strimmer.

-• Edger: Creates distinct lines and boundaries along walkways and flower beds.
-Edgers are available as manual and motorized tools.
+• Edger: Available as manual and motorized tools.
+Using an edger creates distinct lines and boundaries along walkways and flower beds.

-• Wheelbarrow: Carries heavy loads across the lawn, such as bags of fertilizer, mulch, or gravel.
+• Wheelbarrow: A wheelbarrow is used for carrying heavy loads across a lawn, such as fertilizer, mulch, or gravel.

-• Shovel: Digs large holes in the ground and is useful for collecting soil.
+• Shovel: For gardens and landscaping, you’ll need a shovel to dig large holes in the ground, and they are useful for collecting soil.

-• Garden hose: Water the lawn and nearby flower beds.
+• Garden hose: Watering the lawn and nearby flower beds is easier with a sturdy garden hose

 When shopping for lawn care tools, consider what power source you’d like to use.
 Take your pick among gas-powered, corded electric, or battery-powered tools.